MangoFarmAssets/Real-Value-Network/README.md

 ----------------

 Real Value Network is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
-The Real Value Network platform also lets anyone create assets (tokens) on the Real Value Network network.
+The Real Value Network platform also lets anyone create assets (tokens) on the Real Value Network.
 Assets can be used for NFTs, STOs, Gift Cards, and fractional ownership of anything of value.
 Real Value Network uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried